 - 1. Select a number from the Internet Access Policy drop-down menu. - 2.
 To enable this policy, click the radio button beside Enable. - 3.
 Enter a Policy Name in the field provided. - 4.
+Select Internet Access as the Policy Type. - 5.
 Click the Edit List button to select which PCs will be affected by the policy.
 The List of PCs screen will appear.
 You can select a PC by MAC Address or IP Address.
 You can also enter a range of IP Addresses if you want this policy to affect a group of PCs.
 After making your changes, click the Save Settings button to apply your changes or Cancel Changes to cancel your changes.
-Then click the Close button. - 5.
-Click the appropriate option, Deny or Allow, depending on whether you want to block or allow Internet access for the PCs you listed on the List of PCs screen. - Decide which days and what times you want this policy to be enforced.
+Then click the Close button. - 6.
+Click the appropriate option, Deny or Allow, depending on whether you want to block or allow Internet access for the PCs you listed on the List of PCs screen. - 7.
+Decide which days and what times you want this policy to be enforced.
 Select the individual days during which the policy will be in effect, or select Everyday.
 Then enter a range of hours and minutes during which the policy will be in effect, or select 24 Hours.

-Figure 5-27: Access Restrictions Tab - Internet Access
+Figure 6-28: Access Restrictions Tab - Internet Access

-Figure 5-28: Internet Policy Summary
+Figure 6-29: Internet Policy Summary

-Figure 5-29: List of PCs
+Figure 6-30: List of PCs